wortell/AZSentinel/AzSentinel/docs/New-AzSentinelAlertRule.md

 ```

 ### -DisplayName
-Enter the Display name for the Alert rule
+The display name for alerts created by this alert rule.

 ```yaml
 Type: String